Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Introduction

 \item Section \ref{section:microarchitectural-techniques} discusses microarchitectural techniques used in CPUs, GPUs, memory and domain-specific accelerators.

 \item Section \ref{section:specification} discusses \textit{specification} of power management techniques.
 Being able to capture the power intent in a formal description is key to design, modeling/simulation as well as verification of the system as a whole.
+This is also fundamental to the Electronic Design Automation (EDA) industry, IP-reuse and building complex ssytems.
 We survey specifications and abstractions at different levels of the hierarchy.

 \item Section \ref{section:modeling-simulation} covers \textit{modeling and simulation} of power, performance and thermal dissipation across processors, GPUs, accelerators, SOC and complete systems.
 We describe some state of the art modeling and simulation tools and technologies in use today.